IvanHahan/FaceID/README.md

 Each folder is associated with the specific person and should contain photos of him/her.
 The number of photos is not restricted and can be expanded.

+# API

+API docs can be accessed on `/apidocs` endpoint of the deployed app.